Bathroom Fitters in Bromley (BR1, BR2)

 Bathroom Fitting Tip for Bromley Homeowners

-Three patterns cover most of what we do in BR1 and BR2.
-1930s semi family bathroom renovation is the most common Bromley project.
-The 1930s and inter-war semis across Bromley Common, Hayes, and the streets around Sundridge Park have first-floor family bathrooms with original 1970s or 1980s suites.
-The room sizes are typically 5-7 sqm — smaller than Edwardian and Victorian bathrooms but well-proportioned.
+The inter-war semis across Bromley Common, Hayes, and the streets around Sundridge Park are our most common Bromley job.
+First-floor family bathrooms in these houses run to around 5–7 sqm, smaller than Edwardian rooms but well-proportioned.
 We strip back to brick, replace the corroded galvanised steel water supply pipes typical of the era, and rebuild with modern sanitaryware, large-format porcelain tiles, and underfloor heating.
-Cost is £10,000-£17,000.
-Build time 4-5 weeks.
-Victorian terrace bathroom renovation is the second pattern, common on the older streets around Bromley South and Plaistow.
-The first-floor bathrooms are typically retrofitted into former bedrooms with awkward layouts.
-Cost is £9,000-£16,000 for a full strip-and-rebuild.
-Build time 3-5 weeks.
-En-suite addition in a hip-to-gable loft conversion is the third pattern.
-Bromley loft conversions on the Edwardian and 1930s semis around Bickley and Bromley Common usually include an en-suite for the new master bedroom.
-Cost is £6,500-£11,000 added to the larger loft project.
-Build time 2-3 weeks within the loft programme.
+Build time is 4–5 weeks.
+Victorian terrace bathrooms on the older streets around Bromley South and Plaistow are the second pattern, typically retrofitted into former bedrooms with awkward layouts, strip-and-rebuild taking 3–5 weeks.

-Bromley bathroom plumbing — galvanised steel, soil stacks, hard water
+Bromley plumbing issues: galvanised pipes, cast-iron soil stacks, and hard water

-Bromley falls under Bromley Council.
-Internal bathroom renovations don't need planning permission.
-Building Regulations apply for the electrical work (BS 7671 Part 7-701, notification under Part P), any boiler relocation (Gas Safe certification), and any unvented hot water cylinder installation (BS 7593 commissioning).
-Bromley Building Control fees are typically £400-£600 where notifiable work is part of the scope.
-Properties within the Bickley, Shortlands, and parts of Plaistow conservation areas face restrictions on external alterations only — internal bathroom work is unaffected.
-External soil stack replacement on visible front elevations may need conservation officer approval; rear-elevation work generally doesn't.
-We check the conservation area boundary on the Bromley planning portal at the survey before quoting.
-A Bromley bathroom renovation involves 5-7 trades over 3-5 weeks: plumbing, electrics, plastering, waterproofing, tiling, joinery, decoration.
-We assign one project manager from survey through handover.
-The project manager runs the daily programme, schedules the trades, manages materials, and reports progress with photo updates.
-Waterproofing systems use approved products from Schluter Systems or Mapei.
-Schluter-Kerdi membrane is standard for shower areas and wet rooms.
-Underfloor heating is designed to BS EN 1264.
-Fixed-price contracts cover labour, materials, all fees, Building Control where applicable, and any galvanised steel pipe replacement, soil stack replacement, water softener installation, or hot water upgrade.
-The price doesn't change unless the specification does.
+Properties within the Bickley, Shortlands, and parts of Plaistow conservation areas face restrictions on external alterations only.
+Internal bathroom work is unaffected.
+External soil stack replacement on a visible front elevation may need conservation officer approval; rear-elevation work generally doesn't.
+We check the conservation area boundary on the Bromley planning portal at survey before we quote, so there are no surprises mid-project.
+A typical Bromley bathroom renovation runs across 5–7 trades over 3–5 weeks.
+One project manager runs the daily programme from survey through handover, schedules trades, manages materials, and sends photo updates throughout.
+Fixed-price contracts cover labour, materials, all fees, and any galvanised pipe or soil stack replacement, and the price doesn't change unless the specification does.

 Bathroom Fitting in Bromley: What's Included